dpmaddalena/dpmaddalena.github.com/_posts/2014-05-20-Starting-Directions-To.md

 tags: [church, homage, computers]
 ---

-This a poem laid over a song that started out as a lark and ended up having something to say about the desert wandering of people called out by God.
+This a poem laid over a song that started out as a lark and ended up having something to say about the desert wandering of people who follow God.

 The reason I say it started as a lark is that I'm imitating the experience of my smartphone interrupting my music to give me directions.
 I decided to write my own 'directions', make the computer read them, and then mash it up with the song (with apologies to The Glitch Mob, who just made a cool song called Fistful of Silence, but had no control over what I did with it).
 I thought it would just be humorous, but it ended up being sort of awesome.